-Among the proposed alternatives, Alternative 1 (No Action) would have the greatest positive biological effect since it would not result in an increased harvest of greater amberjack.
-Sub-Alternative 2a, which would allow for the largest increase in the trip limit would have the greatest negative biological effect on the species.
+Among the proposed alternatives, status quo (Alternative 1) would have the greatest positive biological effect since it would not result in an increased harvest of greater amberjack.
+Alternative 2a, which would allow for the largest increase in the trip limit would have the greatest negative biological effect on the species.
 However, the recent assessment indicates the stock is not overfished and is not experiencing overfishing.
-Based on data from the 2008 fishing year, increasing the trip limit to 2,000 lbs gutted weight in Sub-Alternative 2a would result in landings that are approximately 276,000 lbs less than the quota.
+Based on data from the 2008 fishing year, increasing the trip limit to 2,000 lbs gutted weight would result in landings that are approximately 280,000 lbs less than the quota.
 Furthermore, incidental mortality of greater amberjack would be expected to be low if the quota was met due to low a low release mortality rate.
 Therefore, none of the alternatives are expected to have negative biological effects on the stock of greater amberjack.